Albertzue/learning_language/english/from_books.md

 ## brittle  `delicate and easily broken`
 A very brittle type of NAT overloads not only addresses but also ports (called port overloading)

+## fallback  `A fallback plan or position can be used if other plans do not succeed or other things are not available`
+fallbackNTP